 This scholarship was established by Kelton Jansen ’40, who always valued his education and never forgot that financial help from friends allowed him to attend Berkshire.
 Income from this endowment funds a scholarship for a hard working student who shows a serious attitude toward academics, is active in community service and has an enthusiasm for competitive athletics.
 Preference is given to students from the states of Louisiana or Florida.

 This scholarship was established through a bequest from the estate of Albert Keep ’24, whose affection for the school led to his career at Berkshire as teacher, coach, assistant Headmaster and Headmaster (1943).
 After the war, he returned to serve as a Trustee until his death in 1974.
 This scholarship is awarded each year to a Berkshire student based on academic performance and involvement in co-curricular activities.

 This scholarship was established by George J. Hoffman IV in honor of his friends Peter R. Kellogg ’61, Harvey Silverman and Arthur Kontos, whose interest in humanity through their philanthropic endeavors to community and education serve as a shining example to others.
-This stipend recognizes a member of the Berkshire School community who demonstrates integrity, motivation, spirit, commitment to excellence, mentoring or guidance through small acts of caring, kind words or a listening ear; thus honoring the legacy of decency of these gentlemen who embrace all people equally.
+This stipend recognizes a member of the Berkshire School community who demonstrates integrity, motivation, spirit, commitment to excellence, mentoring or guidance through small acts of caring, kind words or a listening ear, thus honoring the legacy of decency of these gentlemen who embrace all people equally.